GianlucaChiarani/ThinAnalyser/README.md

-# ThinAnalyser
+# Thin Analyser
-Thin Analyser is an image analysis application created for soil micromorphology that allows the identification and quantification of objects having consistent color and shape within an image pair.
+Thin Analyser is an image analysis app created for soil micromorphology that allows the identification and quantification of objects having consistent color and shape within an image pair.

 ## Requirements
 ### Software